Forward-UIUC-2022S/henrik-tseng-educational-website-and-courses-finder-for-keyword/README.md

 # zicheng-ma-educational-website-and-courses-finder-for-keyword
-Return the filtered useful educational resources based on input keyword and filtering conditions from users
+This project will return the filtered useful educational resources based on input keyword and filtering conditions from users
 # Setup

 ## Dependencies